rajakolluru/cheniledocs.github.io/pages/codex-docs/045-chenile-config-guide.md

 ### Full-value overrides

-If a retriever applies or returns a record with no `path`, the full key value is replaced.
+If a command applies or returns a record with no `path`, the full key value is replaced.

 ### Path-based overrides

-If a retriever returns a `Cconfig` with a `path`, the existing expression-based logic updates only that nested location.
+If a command returns a `Cconfig` with a `path`, the existing expression-based logic updates only that nested location.

 Example: